My Girl's Pussy: Use in films and series

+In Babylon (2022)

 The song appears in the 2022 film Babylon, in the first sequence, sung by Lady Fay Zhu, a character based upon Anna May Wong and portrayed by Li Jun Li.
-Its original version also can be heard partially during a later scene of the film, during which the song is played on a phonograph in a subterranean gathering space.
+Its original version also can be heard partially in a later scene of the film, during which the song is played on a phonograph in a subterranean gathering space.